vasiliskhub/ExchangeRatesExample/DOCKER.md

 ## Data Persistence

 ### Logs (Development)
-Application logs are mounted to `./ExchangeRateApi/logs` directory in development mode.docker-compose -f docker-compose.dev.yml logs -f exchangerate-api
+Application logs are mounted to `./ExchangeRateApi/logs` directory in development mode.

 ### Cache Data
 No persistence needed - in-memory cache with 5-minute TTL is perfect for exchange rate data that changes daily.